Building and Nourishing the Soil Organically

 In surface composting, weeds are often avoided, as perennial weed roots or weeds with seeds might sprout and become “opportunistic” (invasive).
 The process involved in hot composting usually resolved this, as high temperatures will mostly kill any weed seeds present in the pile.
 Do not add any dairy product or meat, as they might attract rats and other animals.
 Avoid adding diseased plants as well as seed heads, which might self-sow.

-Once the mixed compost materials are spread (not too thickly) on the surface of the garden beds, they will then be exposed to the elements and will be further broken down by insects, earthworms, and microorganisms.
+Once the mixed compost material is spread (not too thickly) on the surface of the garden beds, it will then be exposed to the elements and will be further broken down by insects, earthworms, and microorganisms.
 Alternatively, small trenches (along the garden beds) or pits can be dug up, filled with organic waste, then covered with a layer of grass clippings, leaves, or straw as mulch, creating nutrient-rich material that will feed and improve the soil.
 Pits are particularly suited for demanding plants such as brassicas, squashes, and tomatoes.

 Johnson-Su Bioreactor